Left regular representations of Garside categories II. Finiteness properties of topological full groups: Introduction

 As another application of Garside structures, we establish general criteria for finiteness properties of topological full groups. \begin{introtheorem} Let $\fC$ and $\fS$ be as in Theorem~\ref{intro:Gars}.
 Assume that conditions (F), (St), (LCM) and ($\bmt < \bmd$) are satisfied.
 Then for all natural numbers $n$, $\bmF(I_l \ltimes \partial \Omega)$ is of type ${\rm F}_n$ if $\fC^*(\mfv,\mfv)$ is of type ${\rm F}_n$ for all $\mfv \in \fC^0$. \end{introtheorem} \nopar

-The conditions (F), (St), (LCM) and ($\bmt < \bmd$) are introduced in \S~\ref{s:Fn}, where the reader will also find the proof of Theorem~\ref{intro:Fn} (see Theorem~\ref{thm:Fn}).
-On our way of proving Theorem~\ref{intro:Fn}, we construct a concrete complex on which our topological full group acts and for which our conditions allow us to establish the desired connectivity properties.
-The construction of the complex could be interesting on its own right. \pars
+The conditions (F), (St), (LCM) and ($\bmt < \bmd$) are introduced in \S~\ref{s:Fn}, which also contains the proof of Theorem~\ref{intro:Fn} (see Theorem~\ref{thm:Fn}).
+On our way of proving Theorem~\ref{intro:Fn}, we construct a concrete simplicial complex on which our topological full group acts and for which our conditions allow us to establish the desired connectivity properties.
+The construction of the complex is interesting on its own right as we expect a further analysis of it to reveal valuable information about topological full groups, for instance regarding concrete presentations (see for instance \cite{Mat15}). \pars

 Having established a general criterion for finiteness properties of topological full groups, we now turn to specific contexts where the conditions in Theorem~\ref{intro:Fn} are satisfied.
 In the presence of degree maps, we identify criteria for finiteness properties which are easy to check.